schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 The `join(",", formatlist("DC=%s", split(".", azurerm_active_directory_domain_service.aadds.domain_name)))` expression transforms a string like `aadds.example.com` to `DC=aadds,DC=example,DC=com`.

-After a VM has been domain-joined, it doesn't make sense to domain-join it again when the `settings` or `protected_settings` of the VM extension change, so we `ignore_changes` of these properties.
+After a VM has been AADDS-joined, it doesn't make sense to join it again when the `settings` or `protected_settings` of the VM extension change, so we `ignore_changes` of these properties.

 ## Register VMs to the Host Pool

-First, let's add a variable containing the URL to the zip file containing the DSC configuration:
+First, let's add a variable containing the URL to the zip file containing the DSC configuration, making it easier to update it in the future:

 ```hcl
 variable "avd_add_session_host_dsc_modules_url" {